m-ah07/to-do-list/README.md

 - **Mark as Complete:** Toggle tasks as completed and keep track of progress.
 - **Delete Tasks:** Safely delete tasks with confirmation prompts.
 - **Persistent Data:** Save and retrieve tasks using Local Storage, ensuring your tasks are always available.
+- **Filter Tasks:** Display tasks based on their category or completion status.
-- **User-Friendly Design:** A responsive and intuitive interface for all devices.
+- **User-Friendly Design:** A responsive and intuitive interface with a two-panel layout for better organization.

 ## 📸 Screenshot